If you’re a network engineer or DevOps specialist, chances are you are no stranger to downtime. And we’re not talking about leisurely lunch breaks.

 For example, if one server receives a spike in traffic that is over-burdening the system, that server on the diagram will turn red (or whatever format you’ve set).
 This feature leads to faster response times from your DevOps team and a better understanding of your cloud infrastructure across your team and organization.

-Our AWS import comes free with all Lucidchart accounts.
 Keep your applications (and in turn, your business) running smoothly and ensure a positive experience for your users as you visualize your AWS infrastructure in Lucidchart.